• Features

 Quick fixes for Shopify spam emails

-You can find a table below containing quick fixes for the most common reasons behind Shopify emails going to spam:
+The table below contains quick fixes for the most common reasons behind Shopify emails going to spam:

-Your Shopify emails land in spam when email providers detect problems with authentication, sender reputation, or message content.
-Here’s a rundown:
+The most common cause of Shopify emails going to spam is when email providers detect issues with authentication, sender reputation, or message content.

 Technical authentication failures

-Your domain needs SPF, DKIM, and DMARC records to verify ownership:
+Your domain needs SPF, DKIM, and DMARC records to verify ownership and avoid being flagged as spam:

 Without all three properly configured, your emails fail basic legitimacy checks.

 Shopify’s default sending setup creates additional problems.
-You share Shopify.com’s infrastructure with millions of stores.
-When others send spam, your reputation suffers.
-Your order confirmations get filtered because someone else’s store sent junk mail yesterday.
+You share Shopify’s infrastructure with millions of stores.
+Because others use the same IP addresses, your reputation suffers when they send spam.

 Providers see dramatic changes — new sending IPs, different volumes, altered templates — and assume account compromise.
 They quarantine everything while investigating.